wacncontent/CustomizeTool/removeCommentOutput2/articles/site-recovery/site-recovery-vmm-san.md

 3.
 	![Create recovery plan](./media/site-recovery-vmm-san/SRSAN_RPlan.png)

-1. In **Select Virtual Machine**, select replication groups.
+4. In **Select Virtual Machine**, select replication groups.
 All virtual machines associated with the replication group will be selected and added to the recovery plan.
-These virtual machines are added to the recovery plan default group—Group-1.
-You can add more groups if required.
+These virtual machines are added to the recovery plan default group—Group 1. you can add more groups if required.
 Note that after replication virtual machines will start up in accordance with the order of the recovery plan groups.

 	![Add virtual machines](./media/site-recovery-vmm-san/SRSAN_RPlanVM.png)
 5. After a recovery plan has been created, it appears in the list on the **Recovery Plans** tab.
 6. On the **Recovery Plans** tab, select the plan and click **Test Failover**.
-1. On the **Confirm Test Failover** page, select **None**.
+7. On the **Confirm Test Failover** page, select **None**.
 Note that with this option enabled the failed over replica virtual machines won't be connected to any network.
 This will test that the virtual machine fails over as expected but does not test your replication network environment.
-If you want to run a more comprehensive test failover see <a href="https://msdn.microsoft.com/zh-cn/library/azure/dn788912.aspx">Test an on-premises deployment on MSDN</a>.
+Look at how to [run a test failover](/documentation/articles/site-recovery-failover#run-a-test-failover) for more details about how to use different networking options.

 	![Select test network](./media/site-recovery-vmm-san/SRSAN_TestFailover1.png)